Next Start

 Mooresville is also known as Race City USA.
 The small community about 28 miles from Charlotte is home to many NASCAR professional teams and drivers.
 Charlotte is the home of NASCAR Plaza, which includes the NASCAR Hall of Fame and the site where NASCAR.com operates.

-The Mooresville location enables students to become part of the NASCAR community by offering an honors course, an exclusive student-built spec engine program, in which a select number of students who qualify are able to build engines that compete in the NASCAR K&N Pro Series East division.
+The Mooresville location enables students to become part of the NASCAR community by offering an honors course, an exclusive student-built Spec Engine program, in which a select number of students who qualify are able to build engines that compete in the NASCAR K&N Pro Series East division.

-Ready to Go Full Throttle
+Ready To Go Full Throttle

 John says about 80% of students who attend NASCAR Tech plan to work in dealerships after graduation.5 The MSAT programs that are offered provide students with the opportunity to dive deeper into diagnostics and master particular brands.